mihaichris/kata-ohce/README.md

 # Kata Ohce

-A coding kata used as an example for [Functional Testing]() article.
+A coding kata used as an example for my [Functional Testing]() article.

 ## Description